yomidevs/yomitan-mecab-installer/README.md

     - `Connection was successful.` - MeCab is now installed, congratulations.
     - `Could not connect to native MeCab component` - Something went wrong.
 Please refer to the [Notes](https://github.com/themoeway/yomitan-mecab-installer/blob/master/README.md#notes) section and the [FAQ](https://github.com/themoeway/yomitan-mecab-installer/blob/master/README.md#faq).

-## ❓ How to find your extension ID.
+## ❓ How to find your extension ID

 If you are a Firefox user and/or have built Yomitan from source, you need to obtain the extension ID for Yomitan.
 If you reinstall Yomitan, MeCab may no longer work for you in this case.
 - Chrome/Chromium/Edge: